 I’ve had an accountant for my entire adult life but just recently switched over to a local one who specializes in small business.
 He’s saved me more money this year than my other accountant ever did.

 11. Legal fees

 If you hire or retain an attorney to prepare contracts, file trademarks and copyrights, negotiate leases, defend your business in court, or perform other services for your business, you can write off their fees.

-If you hire an independent contractor for any purpose related to your business—for instance, taking photos of products for your online store—the cost of their services is a tax deduction.
+If you hire independent contractors or freelancers for any purpose related to your business—for instance, taking photos of products for your online store—the cost of their services is a tax deduction.

-Always be sure to collect 1099 forms from independent contractors before they start working for you, and file it properly (you’ll need to submit a copy to the contractor, and another copy to the IRS, before deadline).
+Always be sure to collect 1099 forms from independent contractors before they start working for you, and file them properly (you’ll need to submit one copy to the contractor and another to the IRS before deadline).